Food, Agricultural and Biological Engineering

 Students interested in learning about the relationship among soil, plants and air can find a career devoted to engineering solutions for environmental issues in agriculture, including designing controlled environments such as greenhouses, livestock facilities and storage structures to meet specific environmental or climatic conditions.
 Employment opportunities include positions with federal and state environmental agencies, consulting firms, manufacturers and suppliers of drainage, irrigation and related equipment.

-Students interested in the biological engineering specialization will have opportunities in all career areas having a biological component, even medicine.
+Students interested in the biological engineering specialization will have opportunities in most career areas having a biological component, even medicine.
 Biological engineering students can concentrate on a wide variety of career areas, including alternative fuels, bio research, biotechnology, bio-medical applications, and of course, our department’s historically excellent preparation for admission to veterinary, medical, dental, or optometric professional schools.

 Ecological engineering students may focus on the design and restoration of natural ecosystems like streams, wetlands, and coastal systems, as well as water quality and environmental contamination through the design, development, and management of ecosystems.
 Graduates work for government agencies such as the Environmental Protection Agency, the United States Department of Agriculture, and the Army Corps of Engineers and environmental consulting firms.

-Bachelor of Science in Food, Agricultural
+Bachelor of Science in Food, Agricultural and Biological Engineering

 Combined BS/MS in Food, Agricultural and Biological Engineering